 Charities and Correction.
-And the person or persons to whom the contract may be awarded will be required to give security for the performance of the contract by his or their bond, with two sufficient surreits, each in the penal amount of ten thousand (\$ro,oco) dollars.
+And the person or persons to whom the contract may be awarded will be required to give security for the performance of the contract by his or their bond, with two sufficient surreties, each in the penal amount of ten thousand [sto,coc idollars.

-Each bid or estimate shall contain and state the name and place of residence of each of the persons making the same; the names of all persons interested with him or them therein; and if no other person be so interested, it shall distinctly state that fact; also that it is made without any connection with any other person making an estimate for the same purpose, and is in all respects fair, and without collusion or fraud; and that no member of the Comporation, is directly or indirectly interested therein, or in the supplies or work to which it relates, or in any portion of the profits thereof.
-The bid or estimate must be verified by the oath, in writing, of the party or parties anking the estimate, that the several matters stated errin are in all respects true.
-What the verification be made and subscribed of all theat estable be accompanied by the consent, in writing, of two householders or freeholders in the City of New York, with their respective places of business or residence, to the effect that if the contract be awarded to the person making the estimate, they will be estimate, they will, on its being so awarded, become bound as his surcties for its faithful performance; and that if he shall omit or refuse to execute the same, they shall pay to the Corporation any difference between the sum to which he would be entitled on its completion, and that which the Corporation may be obliged to pay to the person or persons to whom the contract may be awarded at any subsequent letting; the amount in each case to be calculated upon the estimate damount of work by which the bids are tested.
-The consent above mentioned shall be accompanied by the oath or affirmation, in writing, of each of the persons signing the same with the person or persons for whom
+Each bid or estimate shall contain and state the name and place of residence of each of the persons making the same; the names of all persons interested with him or them therein; and if no other person be so interested, it shall distinctly state that fact; also that it is made without any connection with any other person making an estimate for the same purpose, and is in all respects fair, and without collusion or fraud; and that no member of the Common Council, Head of a Department, Chief of a Bureau, Deputy thereof, or Clerk therein, or other officer of the Corporation, is directly or indirectly interested therein, or in the supplies or work to which it relates, or in any portion of the profits thereof.
+The bid or estimate must be verified by the oath, in writing, of the party or parties making the estimate, that the several matters stated therein are in all respects true.
+Where more than one person is interested, it is requisite that the verification be made and subscribed by all the parties interested.

+Each bid or estimate shall be accompanied by the consent, in writing, of two householders or freeholders in the City of New York, with their respective places of business or residence, to the effect that if the contract be awarded to the person making the estimate, they will, on its being so awarded, become bound as his sureties for its faithful performance; and that if he shall omit or refuse to execute the same, they shall pay to the Corporation any difference between the sum to which he would be entitled on its completion, and that which the Corporation may be obliged to pay to the person or persons to whom the contract may be awarded at any subsequent letting; the amount of a minimation, in writing, of each of the persons signing the sam tion, and the contract will be readvertised and provided by law.